 Fight False Charges of Criminal Trespassing

 As property owners, anyone has the right to ask another person to leave their property.
 It is also a grievous violation of a person's privacy when someone unlawfully enters their home or residential yard.
 These are the reasons why criminal trespassing is so harshly punished in Arizona state law.
 However, it is also quite possible for a person to make false accusations against another person out of anger or fear.
-If you are the victim of such accusations, contact MayesTelles PLLC right away for excellent legal representation.

 Contact a Phoenix Criminal Defense Lawyer Today!